Optimizing Specification of Non-Gapped Line Arresters

 In spite of a range of remedial measures, lightning remains one of the leading causes of line tripping disturbances.
 Therefore, solutions to lessen its impact remain a priority for line designers and power system operators across the globe.
 Installation of transmission line arresters along the route is regarded as the one of the most economical and also one of the simplest strategies to deal with lightning disturbances.
 Alternatives such as reducing tower footing resistance are typically far more expensive, especially in mountainous areas.
 So is the option of replacing an overhead line with underground cable.

-This edited past contribution to INMR by arrester experts at TE Connectivity discussed essential system parameters for successful installation of line surge arresters.
-The end goal of the process is optimizing selection of a non-gapped line arrester and coordinating it with the disconnector in order to mitigate problems of line tripping due to lightning.
+This edited past contribution by arrester experts at TE Connectivity discussed essential system parameters that allow for successful installation of line surge arresters.
+The end goal of such a process is optimizing selection of a non-gapped line arrester and coordinating it with the disconnector to mitigate problems of line tripping due to lightning.

 Data Gathering

-To be in a position to optimize installation of line surge arresters, important data need to be collected, including:
+In order to be in a position to optimize installation of line surge arresters, certain important data need to be collected beforehand.
+These include:

 1. Information on Towers